Roboto3000/personae-dnd5e-python/README.md

 This module is a generic set of tools for use for Dungeons & Dragons 5e characters.
 Originally, I developed the module to set up a basic framework for a GUI character editor and prior to this a CLI character editor.
 I've since started using it as a Python exercise, using it to become more competent with Python LOL.
 I've scrapped the GUI editor for the time being.

-It should be noted that this software is not officially developed or endorsed by Wizard of the Coast LLC.
+It should be noted that this software is not officially developed or endorsed by Wizard of the Coast LLC, who hold copyright for Dungeons & Dragons and its associated properties.
+Personae is a fan-made tool for personal use.